AugurProject/augur/README.md

 ## Deployment

-Deployment of Augur Contracts and Augur.js consists three or fourt steps.
-For production deploys, we will not perform the market data seeding step.
+Deployment of Augur Contracts and Augur.js consists three or four steps.
+For production deploys, we will not perform step 3 "Market Data Seeding."

 1. Contract Uploading - This is handled by the deployment code within the `augur-core` npm package.
 The deploy process handles uploading/versioning contracts and generating deployment artifacts.
 2. Install Artifacts - Here we take the generated artifacts from (1) and wrap them into an Augur.js version, along with any necessary changes to augur.js to interface with the uploaded contracts.